 In 2024, Lundin Mining achieved full GISTM conformance for both active facilities at Caserones.
-For Neves-Corvo, all GISTM requirements have been met, or met with a plan in place.
-Lundin Mining's active tailings facilities at Eagle and Zinkgruvan, which are classified as lowerconsequence facilities, are expected to conform with the GISTM in 2025.
+Lundin Mining's active tailings facility at Eagle, which is classified as a lower-consequence facility, are expected to conform with the GISTM in 2025.

 /s/ Juan Andrés Morel